UWOrbital/OBC-firmware/README.md

 # OBC-firmware

 This repository holds all the code written by UW Orbital's firmware team.
+This includes: OBC firmware/embedded software, ground station software, and all testing infrastructure.

 ## Table of Contents